Okta Identity Engine release notes (Preview)

 LDAP password reset option

 LDAP delegated authentication settings can now be configured to allow users to reset their passwords.
 This change reduces the time needed for password management and allows users to reset their passwords quickly and easily.
-See Enable delegated authentication.
+See Enable delegated authentication for LDAP.

 LDAP admin password reset